nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Adds a note to the person with the specified `IC_NUMBER`.
 The IC number refers to the IC number shown in the displayed person list.
 The IC_NUMBER **must be the FULL IC NUMBER**.
 * Existing values will be updated to the input values.
-* When adding notes, the existing note of the person will be removed i.e adding of note is not cumulative.
+* When adding notes, the new note added will be appended to the current note of the person. i.e. current note is preserved

 Examples:
 *  `addnote i/T0123456A n/Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in the address book.